NightCaster: Pre-release

 Prior to release, press expectations for NightCaster were tempered.
-Hyper expressed that it at first appeared in previews "to be nothing more than a very generic fantasy game", raising concers that the game "doesn't seem to really offer anything new".
+Hyper expressed that it at first appeared in previews "to be nothing more than a very generic fantasy game", raising concerns that the game "doesn't seem to really offer anything new".
 Electronic Gaming Monthly similarly expected "hack-and-slash gameplay in your run-of-the-mill fantasy role-playing world".
 Reflecting the game was from an "unknown" developer, GameSpot stated that it "is not the Xbox's killer app, but doesn't have any designs to be either".
 Similarly, XBM qualified "this may not offer the depth of some RPG games but then this isn't what NightCaster is all about", hoping its role-playing elements would prevent the game from "becoming too monotonous".
 Several compared the game to the announced Xbox title Azurik: Rise of Perathia, with Game Informer and IGN describing the game as the "other action-adventure game" slated for the console.
 However, some expressed that the game could fill an action-roleplaying niche in the console's launch, although others implied the game would not be a compelling draw.